alicolville/Weight-Tracker/readme.txt

 * Improvement: Added the argument "force-todays-date" to the the [wt-form] shortcode.
 * Improvement: Placeholder values in weight/custom-field/target forms will now have suffixes.
 * Improvement: Added BMI numeric value in admin data tables.
+* Improvement: Added additional error handling around the ID argument for the [wt-challenges] shortcode.
 * Bug fix: Fixed an issue where exports would not run for Pro users.
 * Bug fix: Fixed "wlt-awards-deleting" hook from incorrectly firing.
 * Bug fix: Fixed issue with "Delete Data" button not working in admin.